woody34/toadify/DEMO.md

 ```

 #### listeners
-`vm.$listeners` is any object that stores a components parent events and handlers.
-The `vm.$listeners` object has keys that refer to the event name and values that are the parent event handlers.
+`vm.$listeners` is an object that stores a component's parent events and handlers.
+The `vm.$listeners` object has keys that refer to the event name and values that are the parents event handlers.

 ```typescript=
 const listeners = {